N-T-K/SMS-SCADA/README.md

 # SMS-SCADA
 Data acquisition and control of remote devices via SMS communication.
-## Note!: the current program is missing because of hardware failure on a computer and the reason I have a remote
+## Note!: I am in the process of trying to recovering my current working version

-Github is because of this failure.
+###This was written in my senior year of high school before any formal educatio

-bear with me while I try to recover the program :(
+in programming.
+I do plan to revamp this later on in the year after the quarter ends.
+Thanks!